GeoSap93/GeoSap93/README.md

 🥇 Recent Achievements:
 1. I am a proud graduate of the CodeFirstGirls Degree Summer Cohort 2024.
 2. Currently studying towards the AWS Certified Cloud Practitioner CLF-C02 2025 cerification.
-3. I serve as a Data Analyst in a charity, the International Humanity Foundation, where I work to uncover hidden patterns and identify actionable insights that support their mission of assisting those in greatest need.
+3. I serve as a Data Analyst in a charity, the International Humanity Foundation (https://ihfonline.org/), where I work to uncover hidden patterns and identify actionable insights that support their mission of assisting those in greatest need.

 💼 Career Goals:
 I am excited to build a new career in tech, with a particular focus on data analysis and storytelling through interactive visualizations.